patridge/TwinToolsForXamarin/README.md

   ![image](img/installInstruction.gif)

 ## Features

-The addin provides the following features:
+The add-in provides the following features:

   * List class members via hotkey (ordered by document location, works in XAML too)
   * Filter and jump straight to a class member